ai-made-approachable/rivet-chat-api/readme.md

 ## Running the project
 Just press "Run -> Start Debugging" in Visual Studio Code.
+Continue with the "Chat setup".
+The URLs displayed are the endpoints to connect the chat to rivet-chat-api.

 ## Use your own project files
 - Make sure your project file has an input of type "chat-message" and array checked (Type: chat-message[])